 Here, we have to specify the new database name as per your requirement.
 For now, we named it as New Report Server as shown below

-- SQL Server Credentials: Please select this option, If you want to connect to external Database.
+- SQL Server Credentials: Please select this option, If you want to connect to the external Database.
 Here we have to provide the username and password required to connect with the server.
 Here the credentials should match the user data in SQL security.

 - Service Credentials: Please select this option, If you want the reporting server to connect using the service account.
 Here, credentials are not encrypted or stored.

-Click on the Next button to go to Summary tab.
+Click on the Next button to go to the Summary tab.
 Here we can see the summary of the created database

 Click on the next button to create the database.